confluentinc/ksql/design-proposals/klip-56-schema-id-in-create-statements.md

 * `docs/developer-guide/ksqldb-reference/create-table-as-select.md`

 ## Compatibility Implications
 `key_schema_id` and `value_schema_id` properties exists in ksqlDB codebase and it's possible to issue `CREATE` statement with them.
-The could be commands which already used them but those commands should be augmented and written to the command topic without the properties.
+There could be commands which already used them but those commands should be augmented and written to the command topic without the properties.
 As a result, adding more validation checks or changing how the properties should be handled have no compatibility issue.

 ## Security Implications
 No